b4ich3v/Yoan47/README.md

 - 🖥️ Skilled in **server administration, system services, networking, and OS internals**
 - 💻 Proficient in programming at the kernel and hardware interface level (C, C++, Shell scripting) and **basic knowledge of Assembly**
 - 🧠 Enthusiast of **algorithms, performance optimizations, and efficient code**
-- 🌱 Always exploring OS concepts, performance tuning, and optimization
+- 🌱 Always exploring OS concepts, performance tuning, and code optimization

 ---